cuuupid/learn-to-code/bash/README.md

 `>>` indicates to send all output to the file. `cat file1 >> file2` will write the contents of file1 to file2.

 You can also _pipe_ content.
 The `|` or pipe character designates that what is to the left should be sent to what is on the right as input.
-For example `cat helloworld.sh` will spit out the contents of `helloworld.sh`.
+- For example `cat helloworld.sh` will spit out the contents of `helloworld.sh`.
 If we run `cat helloworld.sh | cat`, we pipe the contents of `helloworld.sh` to the `cat` command, which will spit out the result (the output will be the same, but it will have gone through 2 `cat`s).
-This is useful for very advanced commands but it is unlikely you will use this.
-A common use is to use one script to spit out something and then use that as the input for another script--this chain of scripts that use the previous script as an input is called a `pipeline`.
+- This is useful for very advanced commands but it is unlikely you will use this.
+A common use-case is to run one script to spit out something and then use that as the input for another script--this chain of scripts that use the previous script as an input is called a `pipeline`, or at least is a very rudimentary form of one.

 To edit files, you can use a number of solutions.
-Some systems have `vim` or `nano` installed, and you can edit files inside the terminal by running `vim <filename>` (to exit Vim, do Ctrl+C, type :wq to write your changes and quit, and then hit enter) or `nano <filename>` (to exit Nano, do Ctrl+X, and 'Y' to save changes and enter to exit).
+- Some systems have `vim` or `nano` installed, and you can edit files inside the terminal by running `vim <filename>` (to exit Vim, do Ctrl+C, type :wq to write your changes and quit, and then hit enter) or `nano <filename>` (to exit Nano, do Ctrl+X, and 'Y' to save changes and enter to exit).

-We installed **VSCode** already so we can use the `code` command to open up files in VSCode. `code <filename>` will open the file in VSCode for editing whereas `code .` or `code <foldername>` will open up a folder in VSCode.
+- We installed **VSCode** already so we can use the `code` command to open up files in VSCode. `code <filename>` will open the file in VSCode for editing whereas `code .` or `code <foldername>` will open up a folder in VSCode.

 ## Flags

 I've been mentioning flags a lot, so I'll briefly explain flags.
 Flags are given using the `-` or `--` symbols, and are analogous to options for commands.

-For example, the `all` flag for `ls` shows all files, even hidden ones.
+- For example, the `all` flag for `ls` shows all files, even hidden ones.
 You can give the all flag in long form using `--`, e.g. `ls --all`, or you can give it shorthand using just the first character, e.g. `ls -a`.

-(almost) All commands have the `help` flag that can be shown by running `<command> --help`, which prints out some helpful info. (**You can also run `man <command>` to view the man_ual_ on that command.**)
+- (almost) All commands have the `help` flag that can be shown by running `<command> --help`, which prints out some helpful info. (**You can also run `man <command>` to view the man_ual_ on that command.**)

 Let's analyze the command we used earlier, `ls -laF`. `ls` as we know gives us the contents of the current directory.